How to Apply Research & Development Method’s Directly into Recruitment & Development

 At face-value it is quite a daunting mission.
 What do you do to encourage and convince the powers that be to support your vision?
 How do you go about being recognised for bringing strategic insights whilst implementing actual (and successful) change to the business?
 Its simple– start with experiencing and learning about what you have got already and go from there.

 To understand this a bit better, let’s take a look at how the steps that follow can be applied in candidate assessment and employee development – think of these as the research and development tools needed that will equip you to create (or improve) experiences in a practical and intelligent manner.
 These are not normally accessible together and that’s the difference t-PHI provides.
-We make these available and we want you to use the tools provided (together or separately) to help you become that HR agent of change.
+We make these available and we want you to use the tools provided so that you too can Improve your Online Experiences for your people

 Prospective employees are your future talent pool that are waiting for you to attract them, not you waiting to assess their potential (well not yet).
 Early engagement and great employer branding relies upon the apps and online technology you utilise to grab their attention as well as the type of initial assessment you provide.